Edward Lee (chef): Career

 In 2023, Lee was selected as the guest chef at the April 26 state dinner at the White House during South Korean president Yoon Suk Yeol's visit to the United States.
+The menu incorporated both Korean and American culinary elements and was noted as part of broader diplomatic cultural exchange efforts.

 In 2024, Lee published his third book, Bourbon Land, which collects several recipes involving bourbon and elaborates its history and regional significance.
 The same year, Lee participated on the Korean cooking competition show Culinary Class Wars on Netflix, finishing as runner-up.
-There, he revealed his Korean first name, Kyun, in the finals round after making a dessert inspired by tteokbokki.
+There, he revealed his Korean given name, Kyun, in the finals round after making a dessert inspired by tteokbokki.
 In December 2024, Lee made an appearance on the reboot of Please Take Care of My Refrigerator.

 In January 2025, Lee was awarded the Stepping Stone Award by the Corea Image Communication Institute (CICI) for his ambassadorial efforts in spreading awareness of Korean culture.

 On February 14, 2025, Edward Lee's Country Cook, a South Korean travel and food show hosted by Lee, premiered on tvN.

 Cuisine

 Edward Lee's approach to cooking frequently blends the flavors of his Korean heritage and culinary traditions with the ingredients of the southern United States including sorghum, ham, and bourbon.
 In The Mind of a Chef, Lee said he believes that food that grows in the same latitude often blends well together, even if the locations are thousands of miles apart.
+His cuisine has been described by critics as an example of “New Southern” cooking that incorporates immigrant influences.

 Personal life

 Lee is married to Kentucky native Dianne Durcholz.
-They have one daughter, Arden Lee.
+They have one daughter.

 Restaurants

 In 1996, Lee opened his first restaurant, Clay, a small Korean restaurant in Manhattan's Nolita neighbourhood serving kalbi.
 Clay closed following the September 11 attacks.

 In Louisville, Lee has owned 610 Magnolia, a modern restaurant specializing in Southern cuisine, since the early 2000s.
 There, in 2007, Lee opened a venue for special events called the Wine Studio.

 Lee also owns Succotash, a restaurant combining Southern and Asian cuisine, the first location of which opened in National Harbor in 2015.
 Later, in 2017, he opened a second location for Succotash in Washington, D.C.
+The restaurant has received positive critical attention for its reinterpretation of Southern cuisine through a multicultural lens.

 In 2020, Lee closed his Louisville restaurant, Milkwood, and briefly reopened it as McAtee Community Kitchen, named after David McAtee, which helped feed the West End, Shelby Park and Russell neighborhoods in Louisville during the COVID-19 pandemic.

 In 2023, Lee opened Nami Modern Korean Steakhouse in Louisville, which was named on USA Today's best restaurants list of 2024.

+After two years, Nami closed November 26, 2025.

 In November 2024, Lee opened a fine dining restaurant in Washington, D.C., Shia, serving Korean American fusion cuisine.
 Shia is environmentally conscious through sustainable practices such as being plastic-free, designing menus and coasters from leftover paper, and dehydrating waste.